python4ESAC/python4ESAC/source/core/ipython.rst

 once a module is loaded, a new ``import`` statement does not reload it again.
 Before loading a module, the Python interpreter checks if it already exists in the local namespace.
 If it does, the interpreter will simply skip loading the module.
 This means that **a module can only be loaded once**.
-This is valid in, general, and is not a restriction of IPython.
+This is valid in general and is not a restriction of IPython.
 To force a reload, you can do:

 .. sourcecode:: ipython